3D Printing Glossary: Terms Explained Simply

 Lisa Ernst · 22.11.2025 · Technology · 9 min

-We know this situation well: Your first own 3D printer is on the table, PLA is loaded, the Benchy is loaded – and then you stumble over terms like Infill, Flow, Brim or Bowden in the slicer.
-Suddenly, dozens of sliders blink in the menu, from Retract Speed to Z-Offset.
-In the workshop at 33d.ch, we repeatedly see confused faces at exactly this point – and a pile of half-finished failed prints.
+We know it well: The first own 3D printer is on the table, PLA is loaded, the Benchy is loaded – and then you stumble over terms like Infill, Flow, Brim or Bowden in the slicer.
+In the menu, dozens of sliders suddenly flash, from Retract Speed to Z-Offset.
+In the 33d.ch workshop, we repeatedly see bewildered faces at this point – and a pile of half-finished failed prints.

-If you understand the language of 3D printing, you can solve problems much more effectively: Instead of 'just fiddling with something', you know which adjustment screw is responsible for what.
-This glossary summarizes the most important practical terms – with typical error patterns, concrete guideline values, and honest anecdotes from our everyday life.
+Anyone who understands the language of 3D printing can solve problems much more effectively: Instead of "just adjust something", you know which adjustment screw is responsible for what.
+This glossary summarizes the most important practical terms – with typical error patterns, concrete guidelines, and honest anecdotes from our daily life.

-Before printing starts, a slicer translates your 3D model (STL or 3MF) into G-code – i.e., concrete movement paths, temperatures, and fan speeds for the printer.
-Many manufacturers offer their own glossaries and knowledge pages; we focus here on the terms that repeatedly raise questions in practice for hobby makers, schools, and SMEs.
+Before printing starts, a slicer translates your 3D model (STL or 3MF) into G-code – i.e., concrete travel paths, temperatures, and fan speeds for the printer.
+Many manufacturers offer their own glossaries and knowledge bases; we focus here on the terms that repeatedly cause questions in practice for hobby makers, schools, and SMEs.

-A small recommendation from the workshop: When you start with a new printer or material, take 10-15 minutes and go through this glossary once side-by-side with your slicer.
-You'll immediately recognize which sliders are responsible for what – this will save many hours of trial and error later.
+A small tip from the workshop: When you start with a new printer or material, take 10-15 minutes and go through this glossary side-by-side with your slicer.
+You'll immediately recognize which sliders are responsible for what – saving many hours of trial and error later.

 Material Terms: Filament, PLA, PETG & ABS

 Material choice is one of the biggest levers for stable, everyday-usable parts.
-In the workshop at 33d.ch, we often see: The geometry is correct, the slicer settings are halfway okay – but the material doesn't suit the application.
-For example, a PLA phone holder in a hot car will not last nearly as long as the same geometry made of PETG.
+In the 33d.ch workshop, we often see: the geometry is correct, the slicer settings are more or less okay – but the material doesn't suit the intended use.
+For example, a phone holder made of PLA in a hot car will last significantly less time than the same geometry made of PETG.

 Filament

 Filament is the thin plastic thread on the spool from which FDM printers build their parts.
-Common diameters are 1.75 mm and spools of 750 g or 1 kg.
+Common diameters are 1.75 mm, and spools are usually 750 g or 1 kg.
 There are countless variations such as PLA, PLA-Plus, PETG, ABS, ASA, Nylon, or special mixtures filled with glass and carbon fibers.

-Manufacturers provide their own temperature ranges, but for beginners, typical ranges have proven effective in practice:
+Manufacturers specify their own temperature ranges, but for beginners, typical ranges have proven effective in practice:

 Material Nozzle Temperature* Bed Temperature* Typical Properties & Use

-*Guideline values that vary slightly depending on the manufacturer and printer.
-When in doubt, the information on the filament spool takes precedence.
+*Guidelines that may vary slightly depending on the manufacturer and printer.
+When in doubt, the specifications on the filament spool take precedence.

-Exactly this classic happened to us at the beginning: We used standard profiles from the slicer, but the finished PLA parts were placed directly next to the heater in the hot storage room.
-Within a few weeks at the latest, brackets were bent and clips were brittle.
-Since then, we print functional parts that are exposed to heat and UV light almost exclusively from PETG or ABS – PLA is reserved for prototypes, models, and decorative projects.
+Exactly the classic happened to us at the beginning: We adopted standard profiles from the slicer, but the finished PLA parts were placed right next to the heater in the hot warehouse.
+After a few weeks at the latest, brackets were crooked and clips were brittle.
+Since then, we only print functional parts that are exposed to heat and UV light almost exclusively from PETG or ABS – PLA remains for prototypes, models, and decorative projects.

 Slicer Settings Explained: Infill, Layer Height & Co.

-Initially, slicers seem like a cockpit with too many switches.
-However, in practice, there are a few core terms that you really need to master.
+Slicers initially seem like a cockpit with too many switches.
+In practice, however, there are a few core terms that you really need to master.
 You can fine-tune the rest gradually later.

 The typical 3D printing workflow: From digital modeling to the finished physical object.